FMIA—Patrick Mahomes Reflects on LIV Turnaround By Following Dad’s Advice: ‘It’s All About The Next Pitch’

 Bosa, for the game, had one of the best days any defensive lineman had in the NFL this season, per PFF: one sack, one forced fumble, 11 quarterback hits/significant pressures, four tackles, 59 of 76 snaps played.

 On this series alone, Mahomes was pressured or sacked on six of 10 pass-drops or scrambles forced by pressure.
-On the 10th, seeing Jacquiski Tartt making a beeline for Tyreek Hill on a short crosser at the Niners’ 13-yard line, Mahomes tried to protect him by throwing it slight behind him.
+On the 10th, seeing Jaquiski Tartt making a beeline for Tyreek Hill on a short crosser at the Niners’ 13-yard line, Mahomes tried to protect him by throwing it slight behind him.
 Too far behind him.
 Another interception, his second in nine minutes.

 Watching it back, you could see Mahomes change the play at the line.
 “Do you regret that, based on the outcome?”
 I asked.

 “No,” he said.
 “I don’t regret it.
 I did change the play.
 I saw they were in a man coverage and so I changed it to one of our man-beaters that we run a lot throughout the season.
 The mistake I made was, I stayed on the first read just a little too long.
-I think it was Mecole Hardman, or Sammy.
+I think it was Mecole Hardman, or Sammy [Watkins].
 One of those guys was going on the shallow-cross route.
 I was thinking to hit him first but I stayed on it too long and by the time I got to Tyreek, the safety [Tartt] was coming down on him.
 I almost tried to slow him down with the football instead of just throwing that there and letting him catch it, take the hit. . . .
 I think if I would’ve hit Tyreek right off his break, on his slant route, he would’ve had a chance to maybe split the guys and maybe get in the end zone.
 For me, it wasn’t necessarily wrong changing the play.
 I put us in the right play.
 I just didn’t make my decision quick enough.”

 Twelve minutes left in the biggest game of his life, down 10, and Mahomes was messing it up, with the help of the best pass-rush he faced all season.